000600/MonkeypoxCNN/README.md

     - 1 Hidden layer (with 256 neurons and a ReLU activation function)
     - 1 Output layer (with 1 output neuron and a sigmoid activation function)

-3. The third model, found in the **resenet50v2.py** file, uses the pretrained ResNet50V2 base provided by Tensorflow (these layers are untrained in the model) and doesn't use any image augementation techniques.
+3. The third model, found in the **resenet50v2.py** file, uses the pre-trained ResNet50V2 base provided by Tensorflow (these layers are untrained in the model) and doesn't use any image augmentation techniques.
 It uses an Adam optimizer and has an architecture consisting of:
     - 1 Horizontal random flip layer (for image preprocessing)
     - 1 Resnet50V2 base model (with an input shape of (128, 128, 3))
     - 1 Global average pooling 2D layer